 Mary Farace photographed this “butterfly” at an outdoor shoot in Northern Colorado.
-This is one of ten different shots and three different poses she made during the session.
+This is one of ten different shots and three different poses that she made during the session.
 Using the hay bales gave the subject something to interact with and create a diagonal line showing off her costume to good effect as well as giving Mary a chance to make a horizontal portrait.

 The next Halloween costume works great with this particular subject and I like the pose of having her lean on a cobweb-filled fence in a friend’s back yard.

-To give it a Morticia Addams look, I though the portrait needed to be black and white but although shot in color, I used Silver Efex Pro plug-in to tweak the image as seen here.
+To give it a Morticia Addams look, I though the portrait needed to be black and white but although originally shot in color, I used Silver Efex Pro plug-in to tweak the image as seen here.
 The Glamour Glow filter from Color Efex Pro was also used.
 Since both plug-ins are free, you should download a set and put’em to work, Halloween or not.
 If you don’t like it in black and white, got back to the color original.